Moniliformis

-Moniliformidae is a family of parasitic spiny-headed (or thorny-headed) worms.
-It is the only family in the Moniliformida order and contains three genera: Australiformis containing a single species, Moniliformis containing eighteen species and Promoniliformis containing a single species.
-Genetic analysis have determined that the clade is monophyletic despite being distributed globally.
-These worms primarily parasitize mammals, including humans in the case of Moniliformis moniliformis, and occasionally birds by attaching themselves into the intestinal wall using their hook-covered proboscis.
-The intermediate hosts are mostly cockroaches.
-The distinguishing features of this order among archiacanthocephalans is the presence of a cylindrical proboscis with long rows of hooks with posteriorly directed roots and proboscis retractor muscles that pierce both the posterior and ventral end or just posterior end of the receptacle.
-Infestation with Monoliformida species can cause moniliformiasis, an intestinal condition characterized as causing lesions, intestinal distension, perforated ulcers, enteritis, gastritis, crypt hypertrophy, goblet cell hyperplasia, and blockages.
+Moniliformis is a genus of parasitic worms in the Acanthocephala phylum.

-Taxonomy and description
+Taxonomy

+Genetic analysis has been conducted on four species: Moniliformis moniliformis, M. saudi, M. cryptosaudi and M. kalahariensis.
+Based on these results, Moniliformidae has been determined to be monophyletic.

+Description

-Species of the family Moniliformidae are usually pseudosegmented and have a cylindrical proboscis with longitudinal rows of hooks that have posteriorly directed roots.
-Moniliformidae are further characterized by the presence of a simple, double-walled proboscis receptacle with the outer wall having spirally aligned muscle fibers (with the exception of Australiformis), brain at posterior end of receptacle, and dorsal and ventral lacunar canals.
+Species of the genus Moniliformis are usually pseudosegmented and have a cylindrical proboscis with longitudinal rows of hooks that have posteriorly directed roots.
+Moniliformis species are further characterized by the presence of a simple, double-walled proboscis receptacle with the outer wall having spirally aligned muscle fibers, brain at posterior end of receptacle, and dorsal and ventral lacunar canals.
 The proboscis retractor muscles pierce both the posterior and ventral end or just posterior end of the receptacle.
 The cerebral ganglion is in the mid to posterior region, and the lemnisci are long and flat and not bound to the body wall.
 These worms also lack protonephridia and males have eight cement glands, each with a giant nucleus, which are used to temporarily close the posterior end of the female after copulation.
-Genetic analysis has been conducted on four species: Moniliformis moniliformis, M. saudi, M. cryptosaudi and M. kalahariensis.
-Based on these results, Moniliformidae has been determined to be monophyletic.

 Species

-There are three genera and twenty living species in the order Moniliformida.

-Australiformis

-The genus Australiformis Schmidt and Edmonds, 1989 was created for Moniliformis semoni as this species differed from other species in Moniliformis and the other genus of the family Moniliformidae, Promoniliformis, because it lacked spiral muscles in the outer wall of the proboscis receptacle.
-The genus Australiformis is named after Australia, the locality of the species.
-There is only one species in this genus and is thus the type species.